epfl-ada/ada-2022-project-abracadabra/README.md

 *In this project, we want to find communities in Youtube's gaming viewership, and look towards what side of the political spectrum each community tends to lean.
-By doing this, we may be able to determine if certain games attract more right/left wing viewers, and see if people's interests are linked to their political preferences.
+By doing this, we may be able to determine if certain games attract more right / left wing viewers, and see if people's interests are linked to their political preferences.
 To do this, we will first classify news and political channels on a left-to-right political axis, then look at their shared viewership with gaming channels.
 We will then look if the viewers tend